Leading Together 2019 Conference - Climate Impact & Vulnerabilities

-Speakers: Yana Garcia, Assistant Secretary for Environmental Justice and Tribal Affairs, California Environmental Protection Agency; Rachel Hatch, Program Officer for Community Vitality, The McConnell Foundation; Dawn Shirreffs, Director of Public Affairs, The Miami Foundation
+Speakers: Alex Carter, Director of Land Management, the McConnell Foundation; Yana Garcia, Assistant Secretary for Environmental Justice and Tribal Affairs, California Environmental Protection Agency; Rachel Hatch, Program Officer for Community Vitality, The McConnell Foundation; Kabir Kumar, Senior Director, Community, Walmart Foundation; Dawn Shirreffs, Director of Public Affairs, The Miami Foundation

 Tuesday, April 30 — 3:15 p.m. - 4:15 p.m.

 Addressing climate change is not going to be achieved by any single constituency.
 Securing substantive and lasting policy solutions to expanding clean energy requires broader political acceptance and a diverse coalition of stakeholders with different objectives.
-In this session, hear from a conservative who views clean energy solutions through a national security and economic development lens and an Atlanta native working to engage low-income, communities of color in an equitable transition to clean energy.
+In this session, hear from a conservative who views clean energy solutions through a national security and economic development lens, a former Obama Administration official who’s building community power projects in big cities and the rural South, and an Atlanta native working to engage low-income, communities of color in an equitable transition to clean energy.

-Speakers: James Dozier, Executive Director and Chairman, Citizens for Responsible Energy Solutions; Michelle Moore, Chief Executive Officer, Groundswell; Nathaniel Smith, Founder/ Chief Equity Officer, Partnership for Southern Equity
+Speakers: James Dozier, President, Citizens for Responsible Energy Solutions; Michelle Moore, Chief Executive Officer, Groundswell; Nathaniel Smith, Founder/ Chief Equity Officer, Partnership for Southern Equity

 Moderator: Mijo Vodopic, Senior Program Officer, Climate Solutions, John D. and Catherine T. MacArthur Foundation